hawry/events-are-square/README.md

 # SquareSpace event calendar to iCal-format

-EAS was created to handle automatic parsing of SquareSpace event calendars and reformat them to iCalendar (vCalendar Version 2-format) with the simple purpose of being able to import them to a google calendar.
+EaS was created to handle automatic parsing of SquareSpace event calendars and reformat them to iCalendar (vCalendar Version 2-format) with the simple purpose of being able to import them to a google calendar.
 The application is written in GoLang, and acts as a "proxy" between a icalendar compatible calendar and SquareSpace.

 Tested with GoLang v1.6 but should work on GoLang 1.4 and 1.5 as well.